Eye of the Storm, Heart of the Storm, Summerfest Garden, Oceana, Delft Storm, and Albers at Sea

 When this "double sashing" block is replicated, it creates a double set of waves in the design, as shown below :

 You can download the block diagrams here.
-Finally, here is a free storm-at-sea block pattern from Art Gallery Fabrics, and a free "Stormy Seas" quilt pattern by Yolanda Fundora, below, that uses the double sashing arrangement:
+For more inspiration here is a free storm-at-sea block pattern from Art Gallery Fabrics, a free pattern by Emily Bailey for Fons and Porter, and a free "Stormy Seas" quilt pattern by Yolanda Fundora.

 Image credits and links: Block diagrams are by Quilt Inspiration.
 Images are shown with the generous permission of the artists.
 For the original posts, see Storm at Sea Quilts; Straight piecing patterns that appear curved; Can you believe it's a storm-at-sea; Delft Storm; and Albers at Sea.